frederic-perez/AmE-dictionary/data/idioms.md

 __auld lang syne__ [At many New Year’s Eve parties, the song “Auld Lang Syne” is played or sung at midnight, as a means of saying farewell to the old year and greeting the new.]
 Old times, especially those that are remembered fondly.
 In Scottish, the phrase means “old long since.” _Come on, you’re only in town for a few days—let’s go to dinner for auld lang syne._
 __aye aye, sir__ _Aye aye, Captain._
 __back atcha__ An exclamation used to express the same sentiment back to the original speaker; same as “you too” and “same to you.” (“atcha” is a colloquial contraction of “t you.”)
 Primarily heard in US, South Africa. _A: “I hope you have a great day!”
 B: “Back atcha, buddy!”_
-__back in the day__ At a time in the past that is remembered with fondness or nostalgia.
+__back in the day__ :two: At a time in the past that is remembered with fondness or nostalgia.
 __back on (one’s) feet__ :two: __1__ In good health again after a period of injury or illness. _Jill is happy to be back on her feet again after her hospital stay._ __2__ No longer in a precarious financial situation. _Now that I’ve paid off my credit card debt, I’m finally back on my feet._
 __back to the salt mines__ Back to one’s job or daily work, especially when it is very hard or unpleasant.
 (Workers in salt mines were often slaves and prisoners.)
 Sometimes used humorously. _I’m not excited to get back to the salt mines on Monday._
 __bad blood__ :two::hammer: